Spanning the River Mynach in north Ceredigion are three bridges, one built upon the other at various times throughout history.

 In the Village, which is very popular during the summer season you can find tea rooms, a restaurant and a village stores.

-There is a great Welsh legend about how the first bridge was built, see the second to last story on our myths and legends page...
+There is a great Welsh legend about how the first bridge was built, see the second to last story on our myths and legends of Wales page...